girlguidinghertfordshire/ggherts/_noticeboards/2023-09-24-cusagc-marathon-2023.md

 Entry fee is **£14 per person,** which includes a cooked meal at the end of the challenge and a badge for your camp blanket.

-If you would like to take part, please return the entry form, contained within the entry pack, with payment by **Saturday 28 of October.**  Entries are first come, first served and places are limited.
+If you would like to take part, please return the entry form, contained within the entry pack, with payment by **Saturday 28 October.**  Entries are first come, first served and places are limited.

 Confirmation and final details will be sent out soon after entries close.